taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Effective
   - Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin
   - High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick
-  - The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser
 - Object-Oriented
   - **Programming Python: Powerful Object-Oriented Programming** (4th.
 2011) by Mark Lutz